 Best Overall

-Password managers can help businesses by generating and securely storing complex, unique passwords for every account, which minimizes the risks associated with data breaches and unauthorized access.
-Our research found that 84% of internet users practice unsafe password habits — a risk that's even more consequential when those habits show up in the workplace.
+Password managers help businesses generate and securely store complex, unique credentials for every account — dramatically reducing the risk of data breaches and unauthorized access.
+Our research found that 84% of internet users practice unsafe password habits, a risk that becomes far more consequential when those habits show up in the workplace.

 Compare the best password managers for businesses